coronel08/my-notes/notes/docs/aws.md

 Most services are region scoped

 * AWS Amplify - fully managed service for hosting static web apps.
 CI/CD
+* AWS AppSync - managed service that uses GraphQL.
+Can combine data from more than one source.
+Also able to get real time data or access local data on mobile apps from offline as well.
+    * Security
+        * API_KEY:
+        * AWS IAM:
+        * OPENID_CONNECT:
+        * AMAZON_COGNITO_USER_POOLS:
 * AWS CloudHSM - security model that lets you use your own encryption keys
 * AWS CodePipeline - Full CI build for AWS, Codestar is a wrapper that groups everything into one
     * AWS CodeCommit - used for software version control by developers. github clone